 Prof. Dr. Hartmut Michel

 He also spent four months at the Medical Research Council in Cambridge, England, performing X-ray experiments and improving the crystallisation method.
 Back at Munich Michel crystallised several other membrane proteins, mainly photosynthetic ones, gaining his first success with the reaction centre from the purple bacterium Rhodopseudomonas viridis in 1981.
 The following year Michel was joined by Johann (Hans) Deisenhofer in the reaction centre project, and the pair became fast friends and colleagues.
-In 1987 Michel became a department head and director at the Max-Planck-Institut für Biophysik in Frankfurt am Main.
-He has received various prizes and awards, several with Deisenhofer and Huber.
+In 1987 Michel became a department head and director at the Max Planck Institute of Biophysics in Frankfurt am Main.
+He has received various prizes and awards, several shared with Deisenhofer.
+Currently Michel works on other membrane proteins, namely from cellular respiration and transmembrane transport.
 Michel is married to Elena Olkhova.
+They have one daughter, Margarita Caroline Michel.

 Since 2011, Hartmut Michel is a member of the Council for the Lindau Nobel Laureate Meetings.